-2.2.4.5 In case of groups of updates with a similar content one information may cover a group.
+In case of groups of updates with a similar content one information may cover a group.

-2.2.4.6.
-In the situation where the execution of an update whilst driving may not be safe, the vehicle shall either:
+2.2.4.5.
+In the situation where the execution of an update while driving may not be safe, the vehicle shall either:

 (a) Be incapable of being driven during the execution of the update; or,